amitkr2410/MachineLearning-Deployment/PyTorch_BrainImage_AWS_Lambda/README.md

     requirement.txt: To specify/install packages required for ML model and Flask application

     Dockerfile: file to build docker container

+    /static/index.html: html code with css decorator to publish the web app.

+    /templates/: A directory to store images and use them to host on the web app.

     Notice, the code is slightly different compared to one used in Google Cloud Deployment due "handler function"** requirement in **AWS ECR and Lambda function.
     We will be using "serverless_wsgi" here.